Hampus Ericsson: 2024

 Ericsson switched from Porsche one-make racing to Lamborghini one-make racing from 2024, entering the 2024 Lamborghini Super Trofeo Europe with Italian outfit Target Racing as a solo entry.
-He claimed his only podium on the season in the first race of the second round at Circuit de Spa-Francorchamps and ended the championship in 5th with 53 points.
+He claimed his only podium on the season in the first race of the second round at Circuit de Spa-Francorchamps and ended the championship in fifth with 53 points.
 During this time he became a Lamborghini Junior Driver.
 At the Lamborghini Super Trofeo World Final at Circuito de Jerez, Ericsson would win the first race after Danny Formal and Amaury Bonduel collided.
 He came runner-up to the title, losing to Egor Orudzhev.

 Ericsson made a cameo in the Radical Cup Scandinavia at Ring Knutstorp, winning the first two races and coming second in the third race.

 2025

-The Swede moved to the United States to compete in the 2025 Lamborghini Super Trofeo North America for Wayne Taylor Racing alongside Danny Formal.
+Ericsson moved to the United States to compete in the 2025 Lamborghini Super Trofeo North America for Wayne Taylor Racing alongside Danny Formal.